 All construction, installation and maintenance of attachments by the third party will conform to Ontario Regulation 22/04 and follow the appropriate guidelines.
 The requirements of Regulation 22/04 provide direction on design, material standards, construction and verification of the installations.

-To facilitate good construction and project planning and compliance with Regulation 22/04 any party requesting to make an attachment shall contact the Distributor in writing well in advance of the proposed installation date.
+To facilitate good construction and project planning and compliance with Regulation 22/04 any party requesting to make an attachment shall contact NOTL Hydro in writing well in advance of the proposed installation date.

 Prior to making any attachments the owner of the plant will be required to enter into a Joint Use Agreement with the Distributor or if a Joint Use Agreement has been previously entered into, to follow the process for new attachments or modifications to existing attachments as specified in the Joint Use Agreement.